Off-grid with Grid Backup

 As battery storage becomes better and more cost effective, the battery capacity can be increased over time to move to a total off grid scenario.

 The MPPT solar charger provides power to the inverter and charges the battery bank.
 The inverter is programmed to use battery and solar power to power the house / office.
-Should the battery voltage drop below a set number, the inverter will seamlessly switch to grid power, protecting the batteries from discharging further.
+Should the battery voltage drop below a set value, the inverter will seamlessly switch to grid power, protecting the batteries from discharging further.
 It is important to design the system so that the PV panels, the batteries and the loads are well balanced to ensure that the system only goes to grid power in poor weather conditions or exceptionally high use of electricity (outside the usage the system was designed for).

 The biggest advantage of this system is that you are protected against power outages, while you are saving on electricity.
 The downside is that the system is more expensive than a normal grid tied system due to the batteries and the more expensive battery to AC inverter.